BaseMax/RestaurantGraphQLAPI/README.md

 Authentication uses JWT tokens.

-Let me know if you have any other questions!
 ## Contributing

 If you encounter any issues or have suggestions for improvements, please submit an issue or a pull request to the GitHub repository.